 In a practical discussion about being present the questions would be more like ‘Yesterday I tried to be present when I was reading a book, and I found that kept forgetting about it.
 Is there some way I can keep my attention on being present and read at the same time?’
 Practical thinking in relation to being present is about you; it’s about your efforts and about what you can do to make your presence stronger.

 When we talk about conscious evolution, the distinction between these three scales of thinking often indicates our seriousness about awakening higher centers.
-If, for instance, you are only interested in the philosophical side of the work—its history, its cosmological ideas, or its connection to the major religions—you may study for years and never connect to higher centers.
+If, for instance, you are only interested in the philosophical side of Gurdjieff’s ideas—its history, its cosmology, or its connection to the major religions—you may study for years and never connect to higher centers.
 This isn’t wrong.
 It’s fine to be a scholar.
-But you must understand that the primary purpose of the work is to teach people to awaken, and you cannot awaken unless you are willing to make inner efforts and take a practical approach to the knowledge.
-At the same time, it would be a mistake to think that theory and philosophy have no place in the work.
+But you must understand that the primary purpose of the system is to teach people to awaken, and you cannot awaken unless you are willing to make inner efforts and take a practical approach to the knowledge.
+At the same time, it would be a mistake to think that theory and philosophy have no place in inner work.
 For instance, many cosmological ideas have to be studied theoretically or philosophically.
-They exist in the work because they help you understand the world, and, because you contain the same worlds inside you, they have the possibility of helping you understand yourself.
+They are part of the system because they help you understand the world, and, because you contain the same worlds inside you, they have the possibility of helping you understand yourself.